SebastianTianying/NodeJSApp-RedisSpeedUp/README.md

 # NodeJSApp-RedisSpeedUp

 This project is a Node.js application that utilizes Redis for caching to enhance performance.
-It serves as an example of integrating Redis with a Node.js backend.
+It demonstrates integrating Redis with a Node.js backend for faster data retrieval.

 ## Getting Started